Spirent/iTest-assets/Libraries/Test.Equipment/TestedBySpirent/di_Abacus_tclsh/README.md

 ------------ | -------------
 start_line_no |  Index of the line to start counting from.
 Corresponds to the 'From' column. end_line_no | Index of line to end on.
 Corresponds to the 'To' column otto_config | Change which lines originiate and which lines terminate.
 Optional.
-Will not change existing config if not present.
-Options are: ALL_ORIGINATE, OTOT, ALL_TERMINATE
-phonebook | Use "Own" or "External" phonebook.
+Will not change existing config if not present. <br>Options are: ALL_ORIGINATE, OTOT, ALL_TERMINATE phonebook | Use "Own" or "External" phonebook.
 Optional.
 Will only change existing config if argument is given
 ### ChangeCallerID
 Change the expected caller ID name and/or number in the active Abacus config.